 Other Entities to Know: Statutory Trusts

-Governed by a Trust Agreement, it is a corporation that has trustees and beneficiaries (you may know these as business trusts).
+Governed by a Trust Agreement, it is a corporation that has trustees and beneficiaries, also known as business trusts.

 Inc. vs. LLC

-If an Inc. is in need of money, it can sell stocks, and it can split any income in brings in to lower the amount of taxes it has to pay.
+If an Inc. needs money, it can sell stocks and it can split any income it brings in to lower the amount of taxes it has to pay.

 An Inc. is taxed twice.
-Once through corporate profits, and another through dividends shareholders receive (paid through personal tax returns).
+Once through corporate profits and another through dividends shareholders receive that are paid through personal tax returns.
 Another drawback is that it must hold meetings once a year and record specifically what was talked about.

 LLC drawbacks are that they cannot lower their tax liabilities through income splitting, and LLCs are unable to sell stock to raise money.